-At our school, the 6th graders participate in an annual egg drop.
-This experiment utilizes the scientific method and is an individual project.
+At the school I taught at, the 6th graders participated in an annual egg drop.
+This experiment built on the scientific method and was an individual project.

-Students are given few rules (size limitations, a ban on glass, etc) to encourage interesting ideas.
-We drop the designs off the library and give a cute prize to all survivors.
-Overall it’s a fun way to set the tone for our school year and reintroduce the scientific method.
+Students were given just a few rules (size limitations, a ban on glass, a ban on peanut butter [don’t ask], etc).
+We’d drop the designs off our school’s library and give a cute prize to all survivors.
+Overall it was a fun way to set the tone for our school year and reintroduce the scientific method.

 Creating Disciplinarian Roles